AlfonsoBarguno/BankAppProject/README.md

-Springboot REST API
-Final bootcamp project demonstrating the use of Java and Spring-boot to build a microservice to be used by an online bank.
+Final bootcamp project demonstrating the use of Java and SpringBoot to build a microservice to be used by an online bank.

 Technologies and dependencies